HELP YOURSELF -- HELP EACH OTHER

 Tentative examination dates will be scheduled at the end of each semester.
-Examination dates for the 2017-2018 school years are indicated in the calendar page of this booklet.
+Examination dates for the school year are indicated on the calendar page of the school website.
 Course statements will provide more details on student evaluation than are presented here.

 All textbooks are supplied free to the student by the school.
 These must be returned in good condition at the end of each semester or the student must pay for the book.
 The student's signature upon issue and return of the text will serve as the only receipt.
 All lost textbooks are charged at the full price as they need to be replaced.

 The following school bus rules are made for your safety and comfort: